heroku/heroku-cli-plugin-ai/README.md

 FLAGS
   -a, --app=<value>      name or ID of app (required if alias is used) -j, --json             output response as JSON
+  -m, --model=<value>    name of the model being invoked (required for standard plan; cannot be used with legacy model
+                         plans)
   -o, --output=<value>   file path where command writes the model response -p, --prompt=<value>   input prompt for model
   -r, --remote=<value>   git remote of app to use